Messi-Q/MuFuzz/README.md

 ./run.sh
 ```

-- Note: the code is adapted from [sFuzz](https://github.com/duytai/sFuzz) (a state-of-the-art fuzzer for smart contracts) and [bran](https://github.com/Practical-Formal-Methods/bran) (a static analysis framework for EVM bytecode).

 - Note: if you download the boost version >= 1.7.0, you may need to update the ".get_io_service()" (in sFuzz/libp2p/RLPxHandshake.h) to ".get_executor()".